hb020/pixlAnalyzer/ideas.md

-# Investigation of functionality expansion
+# Ideas for future work on the pixlAnalyzer

 radio chip: nrf52832